-I am a senior lecturer in engineering in the College of Engineering, Mathematics and Physical Sciences at the University of Exeter, where I am working on high-order finite element methods and their applications to industry and fluid dynamics.
+I am a reader in engineering in the Department of Engineering at King’s College London, where I am working on high-order finite element methods and their applications to industry and fluid dynamics.
 I am also a honorary senior lecturer in the Department of Aeronautics at Imperial College London and at the University of Exeter.

 Interests and Hobbies

 Mainly I spend most of my free time on some kind of computing-related project.
 I like Apple hardware, Linux and open-source software and code in a variety of languages (C/C++ and derivatives and Python for the most part).
 I’m also involved in various capacities in a number of personal and collaborative projects.
 You can find out more about those on the software page.